ROCm/HIP/docs/how-to/hip_porting_guide.rst

   to HIP.
 * Once the CUDA code is ported to HIP and is running on the CUDA machine, compile the HIP code for an AMD machine.
-* You can handle platform-specific features through conditional compilation or by adding them to the open-source HIP infrastructure.
+* You can handle platform-specific features through conditional compilation as described in :ref:`compilation_platform`.
 * Use the `HIPIFY <https://github.com/ROCm/HIPIFY>`_ tools to automatically convert CUDA code to HIP, as described in the following section.